nasa/cumulus/docs/features/backup_and_restore.md

 To recover a Cumulus Postgres database in a disaster or data-loss scenario, you should perform the following steps:

-* If the Postgres database cluster exists/is still online, take it offline/remove access.
+* If the Postgres database cluster exists/is still online, halt workflow activity, then take the cluster offline/remove access.
 * If needed, recover the DynamoDB tables as noted in the [DynamoDb](./backup_and_restore#dynamodb) section of this document.
 * Redeploy a new database cluster from your backup, matching as closely as possible to the DynamoDB